E-Williamson121/Forced-Crosswordle-Pack/README.md

 (If you try solving these, remember that words are *forced*, so for each puzzle, you should look to find any word that works for each row, starting at the bottom and working your way up.
 You may have to brute force the word in question if you do not know it.)

-Puzzles 11 and 12 are forced crosswordles with the minimum number of non-grey squares possible, ***and no longer restricted to the NYT answer list***.
+Puzzles 11 and 12 are forced crosswordles with the smallest number of non-grey tiles ***when not restricted to the NYT answer list***.

 ⬜⬜⬜⬜⬜
 ⬜⬜⬜⬜🟨